MogensenJesse/image-optimizer/DOCUMENTATION.md

 ### 1.3 Backend (Tauri/Rust)

-The backend, built with Rust and Tauri, provides a robust foundation for image processing with efficient resource management and parallel execution.
+The backend, built with Rust and Tauri, provides a robust foundation for image processing with efficient resource management and direct execution.

 #### Core Architecture and Key Modules